visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

-or *cell* centered or *piecewise-constant* over mesh cells while the other is *node* or *point* centered or *pieceiwse-linear* over mesh cells), VisIt will *recenter* any *node*-centered fields to *zone*-centering to compute the sum.
+or *cell* centered or *piecewise-constant* over mesh cells while the other is *node* or *point* centered or *pieceiwse-linear* over mesh cells), VisIt will *recenter* any *node*-centered fields to *zone*-centering to compute the expression.
 This may not always be desirable.
 When it is not, the :ref:`recenter() <Recenter_Expression_Function>` may be used to explicitly control the centering of specific operands in an expression.